 Throwing it back to World War II, the Axis Powers are the ones to watch.
 That’s right…Japan, Italy, and Germany all have awesome scoring potential this year.
 It won’t be quite enough to knock Russia off the podium just yet, but all three have looked fantastic this summer, even with Germany swiping several athletes from their roster due to injury.

 Of these three, Italy is strongest; I’ve never seen them look so clean, so solid, and so ready to attack.
-They have a great crop of young seniors in addition to mainstays like Ferrari, Fasana, and Campana, and don’t have a single bad event.
+They have a great crop of young seniors in addition to mainstays like Vanessa Ferrari, Erika Fasana, and Giorgia Campana, and don’t have a single bad event.
 However, while they have more of a standout performance overall than Germany (where bars are the only “must watch”) and Japan, the three teams are so neck-in-neck, it would take little more than a step out of bounds on floor to derail any of the three.

 That’s also not to say that Great Britain or Romania are totally out.
 Neither are so far behind that they can’t overcome falls or mistakes that happened over the summer.
 Basically, the battle for the 4th through 8th spots is going to be an epic one, like one we haven’t seen in years.